SaltyPretzel303/lang_parser/README.md

   - Lexical specification used by jflex `touch parser/lex_spec.flex`.
   - Syntax and semantic specification used by CUP `touch parser/synt_spec.cup`.
   - Text file containing code that is gonna be read and parsed `touch parser/sample`.
-  - Single java class with the main method in which you will use classes generated based on the specifications to read and parse sample code (class provided in the root of this repo, you can just copy it to your package).
+  - Single java class with the main method in which you will use classes generated based on the specifications to read and parse sample code.
+Example of this class is provided as [SyntaxParser.java](/SyntaxParser.java).
+You can just copy it to your package but don't forget to replace package name with your package name.
   `cp SyntaxParser.java ./parser/`

 Write syntax/semantic specification in .cup file (example provided in the whileloop package [synt_spec.cup](/whileloop/synt_spec.cup)).